Thinking about a home upgrade? Take the time to crunch all the numbers. Here's a breakdown of what to consider when looking at a bigger house.

 You make your home your own—literally—from the ground up.

 But unless you have an unlimited supply of savings stashed away, you’ll likely need to borrow money for the construction phase.
-Financing new home construction isn’t the same as taking out a traditional mortgage for a house that’s already been built.
+Financing new home construction isn’t the same as taking out a traditional home loan for a house that’s already been built.

 Of course, there are pros and cons to building your home.
 So knowing more about the process—and how financing the endeavor works—can help you decide whether new home construction is right for you.